What Is a Tummy Tuck?

 Tummy tuck surgery, medically referred to as abdominoplasty, has proven to be a very popular and effective procedure for individuals who are looking to achieve a firmer, flatter-looking abdomen.
 This treatment has helped millions of people get rid of excess skin in the abdominal area that is resistant to even the strictest diet and exercise routines.
 Dr. Eric Okamoto is an experienced, board-certified plastic surgeon who has performed many tummy tuck surgeries with great success.
-He will be happy to meet with you for an initial consultation to determine if tummy tuck surgery is the best option for your needs and goals.
+In fact, our practice is now offering “no-drain” tummy tuck procedures.
+This advanced technique can be utilized for many patients, and ultimately helps make the recovery process more comfortable.

 Tummy tuck surgery is designed to eliminate excess skin along the abdomen, pull the abdominal muscles taut, and tighten the remaining skin for a smoother and flatter appearance.
 The most common profile for someone seeking an abdominoplasty is a mother with a bulging abdomen who has no interest in future childbearing.
 Other potential candidates often include either a female or male with a history of substantial weight loss that has resulted in considerable abdominal wall laxity.
 Both conditions usually cause three soft tissue deformities in the abdominal zone.
 First, the rectus abdominis muscles, commonly referred to as the “abs,” become separated, leaving a gap in between.
 Second, skin is stretched beyond its elastic limits and is often scarred with “stretch marks.”
 Finally, varying amounts of excess fat is distributed in varying ways on the abdominal wall.
 A tummy tuck can address these concerns and renew the contours of your abdomen with beautiful results.

 Who Is a Good Candidate for Tummy Tuck Surgery?